elisarchod/turtle_app/README.md

 Hi,
-this is my first e2e project for levereging the LLM usages I used langchain as my development platform and thire guidelince for best practice the purpose here is not to build the best app but to experiment with many tools as possible
+this is my first e2e project for levereging the LLM usages
+I used langchain as my development platform and thire guidelince for best practice

+the purpose here is not to build the best app but to experiment with many tools as possible
+and obviusly this is curenly only a side projects and there are lot of areas to cover
+ok, so my application runs cretes an agent that runs on my local network and can accese tools:

+- it can use RAG which can accese a pinecone vactor DB with details about movies form the year 2017
+- it can run some simpe python fucntions
+- and it call a torrent client on

 ### Usage for the project: